ibm-cloud-docs/security-compliance/troubleshoot.md

 * Verify that your [rule](/docs/security-compliance?topic=security-compliance-rules#evaluate-rules) is attached to a scope.
 * Wait 24 hours for the next scan to run.

-## I can't create a scan
-{: #cannot-create-scan}
-{: troubleshoot}
-{: support}

-{: tsSymptoms}
-You cannot create a scan for an AWS scope that is being scanned against a custom profile.

-{: tsCauses}
-It is possible that your profile contains CVE and EOL goals and goals that are focused on specific controls.

-{: tsResolve}
-To resolve the issue, define two separate profiles and scans.
-One profile should contain CVE and EOL goals and the other should contain the goals for controls that you want to validate.

 ## I deleted a resource but I can still see its results